arnoudb/frostybot/INSTALLATION.md

       /tmp/install.sh

-  *Note:* The web server will automaticallt detect if you are running Apache or Nginx.
+  *Note:* The web server will automatically detect if you are running Apache or Nginx, and will automatically determine the install path as "<web server toot>/frostybot".
 If you would prefer to specify the install path, you can do so using the commandline like this:

       /tmp/install.sh [install path]